How to Grow Wallflowers: Planting, Growing & Caring for Erysimum

 Do Wallflowers Return Every Year?

-Most types do lose their foliage and die back every year when grown in regions cooler than USDA Zone 8, though.
-There are newer cultivars that are hardy in zones as low as zone 5.
+Most types lose their foliage and die back every year when grown in regions cooler than USDA Zone 8, though.
+There are newer cultivars that are hardy in zones as low as Zone 5.

-These plants look beautiful along a fence or retaining wall or towards the back of a flower border.
-Because wallflowers love stony, well-drained soil—they are perfect for rock gardens.
+These plants look beautiful along a fence or retaining wall or toward the back of a flower border.
+Because wallflowers love stony, well-draining soil, they are perfect for rock gardens.
 Or, plant in containers.

 Planting